-Enable IBM Client Security Password Manager support
+• Enable IBM Client Security Password Manager support

-Select this box if you want to conveniently and securely store passwords for your Web site logons and applications.
+Select this box if you want to use the IBM Password Manager to conveniently and securely store passwords for your Web site logons and applications.
 (Requires you to download the IBM Client Security Password Manager application).